Phinnnty/Hammerspoon/README.md

 - Same core functionality as MouseToScrollBar.lua but in a reusable module
 - Provides start/stop methods for controlling the functionality
 - Includes detailed console logging for debugging
-- Menubar icon with click-to-toggle functionality and dropdown menu
-- Graphical settings interface accessible via keyboard shortcut (Cmd+Alt+S) or menubar menu
+- Graphical settings interface accessible via keyboard shortcut (Cmd+Alt+M) -- it would be good to set this up as menu bar item on mac, but haven't implemented this yet.
 - Persistent settings and state storage across Hammerspoon restarts

 **Usage:**